ergogen/ergogen/docs/reference.md

 - an omitted `ref` in the anchor means the current key for key-level declarations, while here it defaults to `[0, 0]`
 - a parameter starting with an exclamation point is an indirect reference to an eponymous key-level attribute -- so, for example, `from = !column_net` would mean that the key's `column_net` attribute is read there.

-Additionally, the edge cut of the PCB (or other decorative outlines for the silkscreen) can be specified using a previously defined outline name under the `outlines` key.
+Additionally, the edge cut of the PCB (or other decorative outlines for the silkscreen maybe) can be specified using a previously defined outline name under the `outlines` key.

 ```yaml
 pcbs: